7 Tips to Lower HbA1c Levels

 This gives us a list of the top foods you should and should not include in your diet.
 We use these insights while planning your diet – making your diet plans highly personalised to you!

 3. Lose weight (in a healthy way)

 Diabetes and being overweight do not work well with each other.
-But you can’t manage diabetes with a fad or Yoyo diets – making long-term lifestyle changes is key.
+But you can’t manage diabetes with a fad or Yoyo diet – making long-term lifestyle changes is key.
 Eating healthy, exercising regularly and integrating it into your lifestyle is an essential part of losing weight.

-On the upside, losing even five to 10 percent of your body weight decreases your chances of complications from diabetes.
+On the upside, losing even five to 10 per cent of your body weight decreases your chances of complications from diabetes.
 One good way to do this is to track how many calories you consume every day and how many you burn.

 Combine that with the app’s activity tracker to know how many calories you’ve burned, and you’re on track to lose some kilos!
 While you might be on track with your diet and exercise, be sure to take care of your mental well-being as well.

 It has a great impact on your day-to-day actions and will affect your weight loss journey as well.